MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 the end of this tutorial you will:

 * Invite a new user in the Materialize Console
-* Create a new role in your Materialize account using `psql`
+* Create a new role in your Materialize
 * Apply privileges to the new role
 * Assign the new role to the new user